 Now the question comes to, “How exactly do I find my passion?”

-As I’ve already written a lot on finding your passion, I recommend to read the articles below.
+As I’ve already written a lot about finding your passion, I recommend reading the articles below.
 Doing this over the next few weeks will help you get closer to your passion, if not discover it:

-- How to Discover Your Life Purpose (series) — with my 30-minute exercise to discover your passion
+- How To Find Your Life Purpose (series) — with my 30-minute exercise to discover your passion

-- ‘I’ve Many Passions and Interests But I Don’t Know What to Pursue.
-What Should I Do?’
+- I Have Many Passions and Interests But I Don’t Know What to Pursue.
+What Should I Do?

 There are some readers though who find difficulty in identifying their passion even after reading the articles and doing my purpose exercise.
 When I talk to them to understand the problem in detail, I realize that oftentimes, the issue isn’t with the exercise, but because they’ve not gathered enough experience about their likes, dislikes, and goals to actually know what they want.